 American Indian Studies

 The American Indian Studies (AIS) Program provides the opportunity for ALL students, of any and all cultures, to learn American Indian history, literature, art, and language from a Native perspective.
-Both Ojibwe and Lakota languages are offered at Harding High School.
-All AIS classes meet district and state content standards, and have been developed as rigorous, yet culturally competent courses.
+Both Ojibwe and Dakota languages are offered at Harding High School.
+All AIS classes meet district and state content standards, and have been developed as rigorous, culturally competent courses.
 AIS provides cultural learning opportunities for students through field trips and guest speakers/performers.

 Through collaboration with the Saint Paul Indian Education Program, we offer additional support for American Indian students, including attendance and grade monitoring, college and career exploration, tutoring, and Support class.

 Ojibwe Language Level 1, 2, and 3 (College credit offered for Level 3 through Fond du Lac Tribal College)